 To make sure interactions stay safe and the elder dog is not overwhelmed, supervise all interactions between the dogs.
 If you notice that the elder dog is becoming agitated by the puppy, it is time to separate or redirect the puppy to another task before things get out of hand.
-When you are not able to directly supervise the puppy, he should be placed behind a gate, in an exercise pen or in a crate.
+When you are not able to directly supervise the puppy, they should be placed behind a gate and in an exercise pen or in a crate.

-You should give the elder dog a break from the puppy several times during the day; this can be carried out by crating either dog.
-Periods of separation during the day can take the pressure off the elder dog and give both dogs much needed breaks.
-Puppies, while adorable, can be very annoying so you must also make sure that the older dog gets plenty of one-on-one attention from the family without the new pup horning in.
+You should give the elder dog a break from the puppy several times during the day.
+You can do this by crating either dog.
+Periods of separation during the day can take the pressure off the elder dog and give both dogs much-needed breaks.
+Puppies, while adorable, can be very annoying, so you must also make sure that the older dog gets plenty of one-on-one attention from the family without the new pup horning in.

 It is almost guaranteed that when you and your canine buddy are out on a walk, you will come into contact with another dog.